miagiurgiu/UBB-Computer-Science-2025-2028/1st Semester/Fundamentals of Programming/Notes/Programming Fundamentals Notes.md

 LIST - [ ]
 	 - allows duplicates
 	 - order counts
+	 - indexabile
+	 - modifyable
+	 - numbers=[1,2,2,3]

+SET - { }
+	- no duplicates
+	- no order
+	- non-indexabile
-	 - indexable
+	- eliminates duplicates
-SET - automatically eliminates duplicates sort() can be applied on both sets and lists? only on lists, not on sets.
+automatically eliminates duplicates
+sort() can be applied on both sets and lists? only on lists, not on sets.

 14) for loops